ztrepkau/exam_section_2/README.md

-# exam section 2 - take home coding section of exam THIS IS ZACH TREPKAU'S VERSION
+# exam section 2 - take home coding section of exam THIS IS ZACH TREPKAU'S VERSION OF EXAM SECTION 2

 ## setup
 + create project directory and its sub directories